 CAST OF CHARACTERS

 ME, wife, and mother of three handsome, kind sons.
-I have a day job, nowhere near as interesting as schizophrenia
+I have had a day job, nowhere near as interesting as schizophrenia

-CHRIS, number one son, an intellectual, twenty-eight years old, has been living at home since crashing in his second year of university.
+CHRIS, number one son, an intellectual, twenty-nine years old, has been living at home since crashing in his second year of university.
 Has discovered latent talent as a vocalist/singer since emerging from his shell.

 DR. X, Chris's psychiatrist when he was enrolled for two years in a hospital outpatient program.

-Dr. Rx, Dr. X's boss, a psychopharmacologist, and proud of it.
+Dr. Rx, Dr. X's boss, a psychopharmacologist.

-The action takes place now and in the past
+The action takes place now and in the past.

 ___________